money-on-chain/main-RBTC-contract/docs/rationale/mocsettlement.md

 - State:
   - Last Processed Block: Block Number of the last successful execution `uint256 internal lastProcessedBlock;`
-  - Block Span: Set by configuration, min number of blocks settlement should be re-evaluated on, this should be adjusted according network mining rate to hit the target time (90 days)
+  - Block Span: Set by configuration, min number of blocks settlement should be re-evaluated on, this should be adjusted according network mining rate to hit the target time
     `uint256 internal blockSpan;`
   - Redeem request collection: tracks accounts with active redeem request for next settlement